top of page

 Application deadline: Applications for fall are currently open and will close on July 1st.
 You can check here for future application windows.

-• Ages 13-17 at the time of the program.
+Eligibility: Ages 13-17 at the time of the program, able to participate in English.

 Cost: You can choose to live on campus or commute.
 The cost of room and board for residential students is $2,781.50.
-There are no tuition charges or fees and a stipend is provided at the end of the program.
+There are no tuition charges or fees, and a stipend is provided at the end of the program.

 Location: Stony Brook, New York City, New York